lamyj/sycomore/docs/common_features.rst

     duration = 1*h
     duration_in_seconds = duration.convert_to(s) # Equals to 3600

-.. note:: Take when importing all units name (``from sycomore.units import *``), as some names may clash with your code.
+.. note:: Take caution when importing all units name (``from sycomore.units import *``), as some names may clash with your code.
 In a long module with many variables, it is better to import only the required units (e.g. ``from sycomore.units import mT, m, ms``)

 Species
 -------